HomingHamster/PyRC/README.txt

 ABOUT

-PyRC is a free and open source python IRC client that does not require any non standard modules of libraries.
+PyRC is a free and open source python IRC client that does not require any non standard modules or libraries.

 INSTALL